yennar/QGtkStyleNoneX11/README.md

  Enable Gtk Style
 ------------------

-#### For applications does either developed by you or not, use one of these:
+#### For applications either developed by you or not, use one of these:

 * launch the application with -style GTK+
 * set `%QT_GTKSTYLE = 1` and select a style by gtk2_prefs.exe, see http://sourceforge.net/projects/gtk-win/files/GTK%2B%20Preference%20Tool/0.4.1/